 Tribalism is basically, ethnocentrism, where individuals feel that their tribe is better than the others.
 This might extend to the feeling that one’s tribe is the only one capable of leadership or deserves leadership.

-In other words tribalism is racism writ small, and nepotism writ large.
+In other words tribalism is racism writ small and nepotism writ large.
 It’s easy for a person to elect one of his/her kind: what percentage of black voters voted for Obama in his reelection?
 How many whites voted for Romney?

 The easiest way of addressing the issue of tribalism is to remove all situations where ethnic identity can be invoked as a source of “numbers”.
-In Kenya, devolution in the new constitution will go a long way in addressing the issue of competition for resources, but the presidency is still an issue.
-The COE erred by putting the requisite threshold of the attainment of the presidency so high, effectively sustaining the flawed perception that the presidency is still as “all powerful” as in the old constitution.
+In Kenya, devolution in the new constitution will go a long way in addressing the issue of competition of resources, but the presidency is still an issue.
+The COE erred by putting the requisite threshold of the attainment of the presidency so high, effectively sustaining the flawed perception that the presidency is still as all powerful as in the old constitution.
 As long as this perception remains there will always be people who’ll prey on the gullibility of their fellow ethnocentrists to try and get elected.
 There are two ways of dealing with political tribalism:

 1. CUTTING THE DIRECT LINK BETWEEN THE ELECTION OF THE PRESIDENCY AND THE VOTERS